yehjuneheo/AWS_HOL/Computing (EC2, Lambda)/Creating EC2 Instances & Connecting to SSH.md

-#### This section covers about creating EC2 instances and connecting it to SSH
+#### This section covers about creating EC2 instances, connecting it to SSH, and accessing instance metadata.

 ## Creating EC2 Instances
 * First, we need to create an SSH key pair, for accessing the EC2 instances